 New year, new course!
 Due to continued construction on SR-9, we will be running the Zion Half Marathon on Smith Mesa in 2018.
 The course is going to be a gorgeous run on the West side of the park.

 While you run, you’ll get amazing panoramic views of Zion.
 Though not technically "trail" the course is all dirt road, and will be running on the outskirts of a private ranch.
 (Please note, the course is subject to change.)

-The start and finish will be at the same location (no shuttles!) and the race expo will be held in either Virgin or Springdale.
+The start and finish will be at the same location (no shuttles!) and the race expo will be held at the Virgin Park.

 *We plan to return to our original Springdale course once construction on highway 9 is completed.
 It is forecast to be complete in 2019 sometime.